tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 ---------------------------------------------

 So far we have been working with Python in interactive mode.
 This is a great way to explore what can be achieved with Python.
-It is also a handy way to get access to a calculator from the command line.
-However, it can get a little bit clunky when trying to write constructs that span serval lines, such as functions.
+It is also handy to simply use Python's interactive mode as a command line calculator.
+However, it can get a little bit clunky when trying to write constructs that span several lines, such as functions.

 Now we will examine how one can write a Python script as a text file and how to run that text file through the Python interpreter, i.e. how to run a Python script from the command line.

 Start off by creating a new directory to work in.